danog/MadelineProtoDocs/docs/docs/DOCKER.md

 ```

 Caddy will automatically configure a TLS certificate for `example.com`.

+Create an `app` folder, and put your code in that folder.

 Finally, simply run this command to start the webserver in the background.